Overview of MSP related maritime uses

 - Coastal development

 - Rational use of natural resources, especially protection of the sea

 - Protection of historical heritage

-The backbone of the legislation on physical planning in Croatia is the Physical Planning Act (2013) which regulates the physical planning system of the country.
-The act provides for maritime planning at national and regional level (up to territorial waters), already including a number of provisions of the EU MSP Directive.
-The Physical Planning Act is presently under revision to explicitly accommodate missing provisions requested by the MSP Directive.
+The backbone of the legislation on physical planning in Croatia is the Physical Planning Act which regulates the whole physical planning system of the country.
+The amended version of the Physical Planning Act transposing the EU MSP Directive came into force in July 2017 (Official Gazette 65/17).

 National MSP authority